Losant/losant-docs/docs/workflows/custom-nodes.md

 # Custom Nodes

 Custom nodes are wrapped-up groups of nodes that can be used in your application's workflows.
-They can take [input](#user-input) from their calling workflows and [return values](#output-mode) to be used later in workflow runs.
+They can take [input](#user-input) from their outer workflows and [return values](#output-mode) to be used later in workflow runs.

 ![Custom Nodes Overview](/images/workflows/custom-nodes-overview.png "Custom Nodes Overview")